BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 In both systems, levies are calculated on the basis of direct emissions from production processes.
 Differences exist regarding the treatment of indirect emissions from electricity use:

-- In the EU CBAM, indirect emissions will only need to be included for cement and fertilizers.
-For aluminum, iron & steel, and hydrogen, they are excluded for the time being— however, an extension is being examined.
+2. In the EU CBAM, indirect emissions will only need to be included for cement and fertilizers.
+For aluminum, iron & steel, and hydrogen, they are excluded for the time being.

 As in the EU CBAM, the calculation of emissions will include emissions from precursors.
 Further details on system boundaries and monitoring requirements will be set out in delegated legislation, which may reveal further differences in emissions calculation between the two CBAMs.

 With the UK following the EU, it becomes the second jurisdiction worldwide to implement a carbon border adjustment.
 Overall, these instruments are still uncharted territory.
 The first experiences in the EU have already revealed implementation challenges.
-As a result, far-reaching simplifications have now been proposed.
+As a result, far-reaching simplifications have been adopted in 2025.

 While the first draft of the UK CBAM have been able to build on this experience, they also went through extensive consultations.
 However, changes are also possible here.
 Further regulatory developments must therefore be monitored in order to start the necessary preparations, including for: